 Outside directors generally should review the performance of management, conflict of interest issues, the process and propriety of management decisions and general compliance, and work to improve the corporate culture.
-Although other directors should take on such roles as well, outside directors are expected to do so more effectively due to their objective position.
+Although other directors should take on these roles as well, outside directors are expected to do so more effectively because of their objective position.

-Recently, many companies in Japan have organised third-party committees to audit or review conflict of interest issues, such as MBO transactions, internal investigations, anti-takeover measures, etc., and an outside director is often included as a member of such a committee.
+Recently, many companies in Japan have organised third-party committees to audit or review conflict of interest issues, such as management buyout transactions, internal investigations, anti-takeover measures, etc., and an outside director is often included as a member of the committee.